kelhad00/CBA-toolkit/src/README.md

 This folder contains the scripts for the second page of the Streamlit interface:
 * snl_stats_visualization_page2.py : This file contains the functions to display the statistics of the expressions in the second page of the Streamlit interface.
 * function_thread_page2.py : This file contains the functions to display in multi-threading the statistics of the expressions in the second page of the Streamlit interface.
+* snl_stats_visualization_page6.py : This file contains the functions to display the statistics of the expressions in the second page of the Streamlit interface.
+* snl_stats_visualization_database.py : This file contains the functions to display informations about the database in the second page of the Streamlit interface.

 **10) page3:**
 This folder contains the scripts for the third page of the Streamlit interface: